Staying Warm for Winter Sports

 Staying dry is simple, avoid sweating.
 When you leave your vehicle and begin the approach you should be slightly chilly, but as you begin hiking, you’ll quickly warm up.
 It’s hard to step out of a warm car into the shock of the cold and not want to put on all your layers, but as the saying goes “be bold, start cold,” and it’s true.

 I’ve noticed that most people don’t want to start off cold but once they begin hiking, they quickly get too warm and need to shed a layer.
-Often, they don’t want to stop mid approach to shed a layer so, they end up sweating out their base layer and getting cold.
-This leads to a potential case of hypothermia or at best, a miserable day out.
-So, throughout the day I’m adjusting my layering system based off the conditions and my activities.
-It’s ok to sweat a little, but you should wear a base layer that will wick sweat and dry quickly….more on that in an upcoming post.
+Often, they don’t want to stop mid approach to shed a layer, so they end up sweating out their base layer and getting cold.
+This leads to a potential case of hypothermia or, at best, a miserable day out.
+Throughout the day I’m adjusting my layering system based off the conditions and my activities.
+It’s ok to sweat a little, but you should wear a base layer that will wick sweat and dry quickly.

 Anticipate Conditions

-Perhaps the most important principle is anticipating conditions so that you can best implement the previous tips.
-For any type of mountain sport, it’s important to be aware of the weather forecast, and there’s certainly no exception for ice climbing.
-The night before and the morning of I will be looking at forecasted conditions and planning my day accordingly.
-If it’s going to be brutally cold, I’ll pack more layers and bring an extra thermos filled with a warm drink.
+The most important principle is to anticipate conditions so that you can best implement the previous tips.
+For any type of mountain sport, it is important to be aware of the weather forecast, and there’s certainly no exception for ice climbing.
+The night before and the morning of, I look at forecasted conditions and planning my day accordingly.
+If it’s going to be brutally cold, I pack more layers and bring an extra thermos filled with a warm drink.

 Final Word